Hiring A Personal Care Assistant: Arranging Your Own Care

 All of this can sound quite daunting.
 However, there are lots of payroll and support services that can help you with these requirements for your personal assistant.
 Your social worker or local authority may be able to signpost you to them.

-Funding for personal assistants
+Funding for Personal Assistants

 Some people may pay for a personal assistant from their income or savings.
 This is often called self-funding.